Blaizzy/mlx-embeddings/docs/Manpage.md

   *Default:* `15`.

+`HOMEBREW_FORBIDDEN_CASKS`

+: A space-separated list of casks.
+Homebrew will refuse to install a cask if it or any of its dependencies is on this list.

+`HOMEBREW_FORBIDDEN_FORMULAE`

+: A space-separated list of formulae.
+Homebrew will refuse to install a formula or cask if it or any of its dependencies is on this list.

 `HOMEBREW_FORBIDDEN_LICENSES`

 : A space-separated list of licenses.
 Homebrew will refuse to install a formula if it or any of its dependencies has a license on this list.

+`HOMEBREW_FORBIDDEN_OWNER`

+: The person who has set any `HOMEBREW_FORBIDDEN_*` variables.

+  *Default:* `you`.

+`HOMEBREW_FORBIDDEN_OWNER_CONTACT`

+: How to contact the `HOMEBREW_FORBIDDEN_OWNER`, if set and necessary.

+`HOMEBREW_FORBIDDEN_TAPS`

+: A space-separated list of taps.
+Homebrew will refuse to install a formula if it or any of its dependencies is in a tap on this list.

 `HOMEBREW_FORCE_BREWED_CA_CERTIFICATES`